 Most of them didn't look back.
 One boy—Colm, in his dragon-scale vest, too tight to button now—raised his hand in a small wave.

-Fionn's face brightened.
+Fionn stepped closer.
 "I'm Fionn.
 It's my first—"

 "We know who you are," another Boneholder boy muttered.
 Niels.
 He stepped between them, turned his back.
 The others followed, blocking Colm from view.